 If you are running with knee arthritis and your joints are not prepared, you may experience more pain and pain may actually spread to other joints due to potential compensations.

-Running with knee arthritis IS possible, we just have to give our bodies the care they need first.
+Running with knee arthritis IS possible, you just have to give your body the care they need first.